retrogrand/LogosOS/README.md

 - Monitors **continuity incidents**: times users feel “you forgot what we just resolved.”
 - Curves **trust trajectories** per locality: rising, falling, oscillating, stable.

-It uses those signals to:
+It uses those signals — read from and written back into the **Δ-ledger** — to:

 - trigger **repair** (apologies, clarifications, policy changes),
 - adjust **attunement** (more hedging, more directness, less speculation),